EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 ### Deploying the PG4K-PGD operators and cert-manager individually

-The chart `edb-postgres-distributed-for-kubernetes` is set by default to also install PG4K and cert-manager operators, which it depends on.
+The chart `edb-postgres-distributed-for-kubernetes` is set by default to also install cert-manager operators, which it depends on.
 When following this route, all operators will be installed in the same namespace.
 This is in contrast with other installation paths, where the operators reside in dedicated namespaces.